Murders of Gene and Eugene Thomas

 The murders of Gene and Eugene Thomas occurred in Wellington, New Zealand on 16 February 1994.
-Eugene, 68, and his son Gene, 30, were both investment and insurance brokers and owners of Invincible House at 136 The Terrace in Wellington.
-Their bodies were discovered inside their offices at around 6.30pm by two cleaners.
-John Barlow was convicted after an unprecedented third murder trial, the first two trials ending in hung juries.
-The need for three trials caused controversy and raised questions about aspects of the New Zealand justice system.
+Eugene, 68, and his son Gene, 30, were millionaire money lenders and owners of Invincible House at 136 The Terrace in Wellington.
+John Barlow was a business acquaintance and made an appointment, documented in five different diaries, to meet them in their office around 6:00 pm on 16 February, 1994.
+He arrived at about 5:45 pm.
+The bodies of the victims were discovered in their offices at around 6:30 pm by two cleaners.
+Both had been shot twice in the head.